I have been asked to give a talk for the Deeside Heritage Society and will be giving this in Aboyne on the evening of the Thursday 19th October 2017.

 This Ladybird book was my favourite: with a porridge pot that kept on making more porridge.
-This could be metaphorical for the once ever-expanding population of Gordons of Deeside:
+This could be metaphorical for the once overflowing Gordons of Deeside:

 This was the original family tree that my father annotated with further information supplied by great aunt Mabel.
 At this stage we were hopeful that it would be relatively straightforward to link our family tree to the 600 year old family tree of Abergeldie: